tkchafin/FGTpartitioner/paper.md

 # Summary

-Partitioning large (e.g. chromosomal) alignments into ancestry blocks is a common step in phylogenomic analyses (Springer & Gatesy, 2018).
+Partitioning large (e.g. chromosomal) alignments into ancestry blocks is a common step in phylogenomic analyses `[@Dutheil2009]`.
 However, current solutions require complicated analytical assumptions, or are difficult to implement due to excessive runtimes.
 Multiple approaches have been proposed for delimiting ancestry blocks in genomes (i.e. establishing recombination breakpoints), which generally fall into one of two categories: those which require dense or phased